donseba/go-partial/README.md

-# Go Partial
+# Go Partial - Partial Template Rendering for Go

-A Go package for rendering partial HTML snippets based on specific HTTP headers.
-It supports nested partials, out-of-band (OOB) partials, template caching, and more.
+This package provides a flexible and efficient way to manage and render partial templates in Go (Golang).
+It allows you to create reusable, hierarchical templates with support for layouts, global data, caching, and more.
 ## Features

-- **Partial Rendering**: Render specific parts of a webpage based on an HTTP header.
-- **Nested Partials**: Support for nesting partials within each other.
-- **Out-of-Band (OOB) Partials**: Render OOB partials for dynamic content updates without a full page reload.
+- **Partial Templates**: Define and render partial templates with their own data and functions.
+- **Layouts**: Use layouts to wrap content and share data across multiple partials.
+- **Global Data**: Set global data accessible to all partials.
-- **Template Caching**: Optional template caching with concurrency safety.
+- **Template Caching**: Enable caching of parsed templates for improved performance.
-- **Template Functions**: Support for custom template functions.
+- **Out-of-Band Rendering**: Support for rendering out-of-band (OOB) partials.
-- **File System Support**: Use any fs.FS as the template file system.
+- **File System Support**: Use custom fs.FS implementations for template file access.
+- **Thread-Safe**: Designed for concurrent use in web applications.

 ## Installation
 To install the package, run: